Codecademy/docs/content/sql/concepts/commands/terms/delete/delete.md

 ---
 Title: 'DELETE'
-Description: 'Removes existing record(s) from a table.
-If a WHERE statement is excluded, all records in the table will be deleted.'
+Description: 'Removes existing row(s) from a table.
+If a WHERE statement is excluded, all rows in the table will be deleted.'
 Subjects:
   - 'Data Science'
 Tags: